<< <%SKIN-STRTRANS-SYNTOC%> >>

 Internet Backup Security

-If you make Internet Backups, they are stored in a secure location with the Software4Nonprofits.com web server.
+If you make Internet Backups (including doing so with the Cloud Storage Service), they are stored in a secure location on the Software4Nonprofits.com web server.
 All access to them is through the https protocol, which is encrypted, and is the same secure protocol used for online banking etc.

 No security method is 100% unbreakable.
 Having said that, it would require a very determined and extremely highly skilled hacker to break through all of the levels of security built into the Internet backup and restore features in DONATION and be able to get access to your backup files.
 But even after doing that, they would still have to guess your encryption password in order to be able to see your data.